7hinkDifferent/gradient-descent-interpolation/README.md

 it would be nice to check out the optimal activation function for each layer in the model for different tasks.

-but training with cuda is currently not supported. errors occur...
+but training with cuda is currently not supported. errors occur... maybe ok now?!

+need to specify device when instantiate, model.to(device) will not load interpolation!

+### loading interpolation to cuda

+device management can be improved...

+if integrated with common neural networks, they will not automatically load interpolation on cuda. need to do it manually!

 ### gif generation may take a long time